At Osteon we try to look at the whole picture. We look at what problem you are presenting with and treat that accordingly.

 Type 1 RSI

 This includes well-defined syndromes such as carpal tunnel syndrome (pain and compression in the wrist), tendonitis (inflammation of a tendon), tenosynovitis (inflammation of a tendon sheath) etc. These conditions may be due to, or be made worse by, repetitive tasks.
 However, these syndromes are also common in people who have not done repetitive tasks.
 These syndromes may have other symptoms such as swelling, inflammation, nerve compression problems, etc.

 This is where symptoms do not fit into a well-defined syndrome.
 Also, there are no objective or measurable signs such as inflammation, swelling or problems with nerve function.
 It is sometimes called diffuse RSI or nonspecific pain syndrome.

 Overall is can be difficult to diagnose RSI injuries.
 Saying this, at Osteon all our therapists are highly trained in using their diagnostic assessments skills to try and give you an idea of what the problem is and start a management plan to get you through it.

 Occasionally we would refer you for further tests to rule out any possibility of you suffering from an inflammatory joint disease.
 The further tests would be blood tests, X-rays/MRIs nerve conduction tests.

-If we feel that we are able to help your symptoms through manual therapy you may be referred to any one of our highly trained, Physiotherapists, Osteopaths or Sports and Remedial Massage Therapists.
-We always recommend that you complete our Free Assessment in order for us to send you to the correct therapist to help speed up your recovery.
+If we feel that we are able to help your symptoms through manual therapy you may be referred to any one of our highly trained, Physiotherapists, Osteopaths or Sports and Remedial Massage Therapists who will help speed up your recovery.

 Once you are with the right person, your treatment will consist of hands on treatment to help restore the function to the area combined with home care advice such as, ice/heat treatment to mobilisation exercises and stretching/strengthening exercises.